-If you have any questions regarding the appliance or need assistance with load balancing your application, please don't hesitate to contact our support team using the following email address: support@loadbalancer.org.
+If you have any questions regarding the appliance or need assistance with load balancing your application, please don't hesitate to contact support@loadbalancer.org.

 About Loadbalancer.org

 Loadbalancer.org's mission is to ensure that its clients' businesses are never interrupted.
 The load balancer experts ask the right questions to get to the heart of what matters, bringing a depth of understanding to each deployment.
 Experience enables Loadbalancer.org engineers to design less complex, unbreakable solutions - and to provide exceptional personalized support.